Stone Upon Stone by Wieslaw Mysliwski (Kamien na kamieniu, 1984) translated from the Polish by Bill Johnston (2010) Archipelago Books (2011) 537 pp

-The best book I read this year was Wieslaw Mysliwski’s Stone Upon Stone (Kamien na kamieniu, 1999; tr. from the Polish by Bill Johnston, 2010).
+The best book I read this year was Wieslaw Mysliwski’s Stone Upon Stone.
 I actually finished this book back in March, before it won The Best Translated Book Award, but that was a very busy time for me and then we moved across the country, and so on, so I never posted a review.
 In a few days I’ll be posting my list of the best books I reviewed this year.
 I simply didn’t feel the list would mean as much if it didn’t include my favorite book (did I just say “favorite book” rather than “favorite book of the year”?
 I may have, and it certainly is a worthy contender for the title).

 I should start this review by saying it is completely inadequate.
 This fine book is a wealth of quiet wisdom that in its simple delivery reminded me of three other favorite books: Gilead (my review here), So Long, See You Tomorrow (my review here), and Stoner (my review here).
 Here, as in those three, we have wide-reaching reflection about a life.
 Here our narrator is Szymek Pietruszka, who, through a back-and-forth style, attempts to add up the pieces of his life as a farmer in rural Poland during the middle half of the twentieth century.

 When Stone Upon Stone begins, much of Pietruszka’s life has past, and he is building a family tomb: